Brexit Talks Flirt With Failure As New Deadline Blown - UrduPoint

 Brexit Talks Flirt With Failure As New Deadline Blown

-Brussels, (UrduPoint / Pakistan Point News - 21st Dec, 2020 ) :EU and UK trade talks inched onwards under renewed pressure Monday as transport chaos triggered by the emergence of a more contagious variant of the coronavirus in Britain complicated efforts to reach a Brexit deal.
+Brussels, (UrduPoint / Pakistan Point News - 22nd Dec, 2020 ) :EU and UK trade talks inched onwards under renewed pressure Monday as transport chaos triggered by the emergence of a more contagious variant of the coronavirus in Britain overshadowed efforts to reach a Brexit deal.

-Only 10 days are left until January 1 when Britain will leave the EU single market and customs union and hopes of securing a new arrangement suffered a blow as another deadline went by.
+Only 10 days are left until January 1 when Britain will leave the EU single market and customs union and hopes of securing a new arrangement suffered a blow as another deadline passed.

 EU and British negotiators remained in Brussels, with talks still blocked over the right of European crew to continue fishing in Britain's rich waters, as well as concerns over fair trade rules.